 We accept all major credit cards and also offer interest-free "CareCredit" financing options for six, 12 or 18 months.
 Call us to learn more about your financing options.
 We cannot accept cash or checks at the center.

-This is an elective procedure not covered by most insurance plans.
+This is an elective procedure not usually covered by most insurance plans.
 Check with your insurance carrier for details of your plan.
+Please give us a call or email us for special rates for certain insurances.

 Details of your procedure and specific post-op instructions will be forwarded to your co-managing eye care professional.
 We will remain available to your co-manager throughout your recovery.